Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ![](images/809a3736800032497e943ad5202b18a3.png)

-Click **OK** when done to return to the “SQL Server Installation Center” window.
+Click **OK** when done to return to the "SQL Server Installation Center" window.

-In the “SQL Server Installation Center” window, click **Installation** then **New SQL Server stand-alone installation or add features to an existing installation**
+In the "SQL Server Installation Center" window, click **Installation** then **New SQL Server stand-alone installation or add features to an existing installation**